ing-bank/lion/docs/docs/tools/ajax/overview.md

 ### Relation to fetch

-`ajax` delegates all requests to fetch. `ajax.request` and `ajax.requestJson` have the same function signature as `window.fetch`, you can use any online resource to learn more about fetch.
+`ajax` delegates all requests to fetch. `ajax.fetch` and `ajax.fetchJson` have the same function signature as `window.fetch`, you can use any online resource to learn more about fetch.
 [MDN](http://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) is a great start.